nadzyah/home-decor-db/README.md

 Please refer to the [olap/schema.mmd](olap/schema.mmd) file for the full snowflake schema.

-## Setup
+## Setup Instructions

-Before following the steps below, please ensure that PostgreSQL 12 or higher is installed.
+Before following the steps below, please ensure that you're running PostgreSQL 12 or higher.
 Scripts are rerunnable and include mechanisms to prevent overwriting unchanged data.

 Follow these steps to set up and run the project: